bail — bale

 (a) ‘the money or some personal guarantee left with a court of law so that a prisoner may be set free until he or she is tried in the court of law’,

 (b) ‘(in the game of cricket) one of the two small pieces of wood kept on the top of stumps’,

 (c) ‘a container used to remove water from a boat’,

 I stood bail for the release of my friend who was arrested on charges of murder.

-“Bale” is ‘a large mass of goods or material tied tightly’,
+“Bale”, for the right pronunciation, please click here, is ‘a large mass of goods or material tied tightly’,

 A shipload of cotton bales is ready to be exported to Japan.